-Their latest project is their most ambitious so far.
+Parque Patagonia is their most ambitious so far.
 In 2003, they purchased 200,000 acres in the Chacabuco Valley – most of it formerly a huge sheep ranch – in order to rewild the overgrazed grasslands and combine them with two adjoining Chilean nature reserves.
-The combined area will be called Parque Patagonia – a huge national park that will safeguard the delicate transitional zone between the semi-arid Patagonian steppe and the temperate beech forests and be a magnet for hikers, climbers, campers and lovers of wildlife.
+The combined area was be a huge national park that will safeguard the delicate transitional zone between the semi-arid Patagonian steppe and the temperate beech forests and be a magnet for hikers, climbers, campers and lovers of wildlife.

 The future park spans an unusual range of habitats and provides critical room for species to adapt to a changing climate.
 On a global scale, grasslands are drastically underprotected.
 The area is also home to one of the largest remaining populations of the endangered Huemul deer.
 To date, a lodge, bar and restaurant, offices, trails and two camps sites are ready, and the park is open to the public; full national park status could be achieved within the next five years.